cmu-hgc-mac/HGC_DB_postgres/dbase_info/README.md

     - hxb_inspect
     - hxb_pedestal_test

+## Note to developers
+The comments in the CSV files in `dbase_info/postgres_tables` do not accept single or double quotes but the backtick \` symbol is okay.
+For example, \`A` is allowed but \'A' and \"A" are not allowed in the comments.
+Each row should have four commas.
+And if it doesn't render properly on GitHub as a table, that is an indication that we screwed up the entries in a row.

 ## Table hierarchy generated from pgAdmin4
 To view chart in pgAdmin4, right-click on the name of the database and select 'ERD for Database'.